Daniel Powter: Personal life

 Powter moved to Los Angeles in 2005.
 As of 2024, Powter resides with his wife Christina in Portland, Oregon.
 He has three children: two daughters and one son.
-He has two brothers and a sister.

-Powter disclosed in July 2013 that he was sexually abused by a female babysitter for three years starting from age 7 and turned to drugs and alcohol to get over his guilt and shame.
+Powter disclosed in July 2013 that he was sexually abused by a female babysitter for three years starting from the age of seven and turned to drugs and alcohol to get over his guilt and shame.
 He said in an interview:

 I thought that (addiction) was my problem.
 But it wasn't.
 That was my solution.
 It wasn't until I started digging in, taking a look at myself, saying I gotta work on some stuff (that) I don't want to look at (that I figured it out).
 My parents didn't know and I was too scared to tell them.

 Powter was addicted to alcohol and cocaine.
 He became sober in 2010.

 Powter is a fan of the NHL.
-As a kid, he was a fan of the Edmonton Oilers and is now a Los Angeles Kings fan.
+As a child, he was a fan of the Edmonton Oilers and is now a Los Angeles Kings fan.

 Musical influences

 Powter spoken of his musical influences growing up:

 My favourite is Nick Drake.
 I still absolutely adore his music.
-You know it's still old band music inspired by Elton John's old stuff, you know The Beatles and Fleetwood Mac and David Bowie and the things that my parents gave me when I was a kid.
+You know it's still old band music inspired by Elton John's old stuff, you know the Beatles and Fleetwood Mac and David Bowie and the things that my parents gave me when I was a kid.
 I still listen to those records, because I think for me, what it is that I relate to, is how the structure of the songs are for them, you know, like verses, and choruses, and bridges.
 And so sometimes the modern music that I hear these days doesn't really have that and I don't relate to it.
 So I still listen to the old stuff.